-How to make a stunning fall fairy dress that you can wear for a Halloween fairy costume, a themed photoshoot, or a flower girl dress.
+This DIY Fairy Costume could win any costume contest!
+See how to make a stunning fall fairy dress that you can wear for a Halloween fall fairy costume, a themed photoshoot, or a flower girl dress.
 For an autumn wedding or event, you can use fall flowers or leaves for an autumn palette.
 If you want to make the dress to use in the spring or summer, substitute the fall flowers for spring flowers or rose petals.

-UPDATE: Here is Part 2 – Designing the Bodice.
+This blog post is Part 1 of our tutorial.
+Click here for Part 2 – Designing the Bodice.

-If you want to tackle this dress before Halloween, you CAN do it!
-I will let you in on some time saving tips and some mistakes to avoid.
+If you want to tackle this DIY Fairy Costume before Halloween, you CAN do it!
+I will let you in on some time-saving tips and some mistakes to avoid.